Go to JCI Insight

 Abstract

-GATA6 is a master regulator of differentiation in the pancreas and its expression levels determine the two main molecular subtypes of pancreatic cancer.
-High GATA6 contributes to the “classical” pancreatic cancer subtype, which is associated with a higher degree of tumor differentiation and better disease prognosis.
-However, why GATA6 expression varies across pancreatic cancers and what regulate GATA6 expression remain elusive.
-Here we report that the oncogenic KRAS-activated ERK signaling suppresses GATA6 transcription in pancreatic cancers.
+GATA6 is a master regulator of differentiation in the pancreas, and its expression levels determine the 2 main molecular subtypes of pancreatic cancer.
+High GATA6 levels contribute to the classical pancreatic cancer subtype, which is associated with a higher degree of tumor differentiation and better disease prognosis.
+However, why GATA6 expression varies across pancreatic cancers and what regulates GATA6 expression remain elusive.
+Here, we report that oncogenic KRAS-activated ERK signaling suppresses GATA6 transcription in pancreatic cancers.
 GATA6 mRNA levels inversely correlated with KRAS/ERK activity in pancreatic tumors.
 A genome-wide CRISPR screen in a GATA6-EGFP reporter knockin cell line identified JUNB as the ERK-regulated transcriptional repressor for GATA6.
-Active ERK stabilizes JUNB protein while KRAS/ERK inhibition led to ubiquitin-independent proteasomal degradation of JUNB and increased transcription of GATA6.
-Up-regulation of GATA6 enhanced chemosensitivity of pancreatic cancer cells and KRAS/ERK inhibitors synergized with chemotherapy in a GATA6-dependent manner.
+Active ERK stabilized JUNB protein, while KRAS/ERK inhibition led to ubiquitin-independent proteasomal degradation of JUNB and increased transcription of GATA6.
+Upregulation of GATA6 enhanced chemosensitivity of pancreatic cancer cells, and KRAS/ERK inhibitors synergized with chemotherapy in a GATA6-dependent manner.
 Our study identifies how oncogenic KRAS/ERK signaling suppresses GATA6 to cause dedifferentiation in pancreatic cancer.
 Combining KRAS/ERK inhibitors with standard-of-care chemotherapies could be a promising therapeutic strategy for treating pancreatic cancers.

 Graphical Abstract